-The challenge is that, enabling UEFI (and, therefore, the new security features) requires a conversion from BIOS mode to UEFI.
+The challenge is that enabling UEFI (and, therefore, the new advanced security features) requires a conversion from BIOS mode to UEFI.

-Because of this destructive process and lack of tools, companies looking to automate the process have either delayed their Windows 10 deployments or opted to use an in-place upgrade option to install Windows 10.
-Delays mean that systems are left vulnerable to attack and in-place upgrade prevents use of the advanced security tools in Windows 10.
+Because of this destructive process and lack of tools, companies looking to automate the process have either delayed their Windows 10 deployments or opted to use an in-place upgrade to install Windows 10.
+Delays or choices that leave systems vulnerable to attack.

 Wipe and load has benefits beyond security.
 It also means systems can be cleansed of old, unnecessary drivers and out of date applications.
-In addition, it means the organization has a good OS deployment image to use for new hardware and a refresh of existing systems as needed.
+Also, it means the organization has a good OS deployment image to use for new hardware and a refresh of existing systems as needed.